Volume by Saber Jlassi

 The connected texture will be applied as an object space offset to the volume sampling position, for all volume channels.

-Noise textures connected to displacement
+Different Noise shaders connected to displacement

 When using Displacement, ensure that the Bounds Slack of the volume is increased to account for the increased size of the volume.